 Milwaukee is the largest city in the state of Wisconsin, USA with a population of 600,000.
 Milwaukee participates in the national Better Buildings Challenge to provide building owners and property managers with tools and resources to improve energy efficiency in buildings.
 Milwaukee was one of the inaugural cities globally to officially join the BEA platform at the UN Climate Summit in September 2014 in New York City.
 Click here for more information about Milwaukee’s Better Buildings Challenge program.

 - Policy: Through its comprehensive Better Buildings Challenge program for commercial building owners, the City of Milwaukee: 1) Established efficiency targets (20% reduction over a decade in participating buildings); 2) Offers incentives and financing through its innovative PACE financing program that is a national model for other communities; 3) Leads by example through energy efficiency in government buildings (same 20% reduction target); 4) Aims to provide training to support building owner and occupant actions; 5) Provides technical services to identify energy efficient equipment and train a next generation workforce to support efficient building operations.

 - Project: Refine Milwaukee’s ECO Building Design Guidelines, pilot them on one or more building construction projects, and improve them based on experience and feedback received.

-Medellín is the second-largest city in Colombia with a population of 2.4 million.
-The Municipality of Medellín joined the BEA in 2015, and local BEA partners are coordinated by the Colombia Green Building Council (Consejo Colombiano de Construcción Sostenible – CCCS).
+The Aburrá Valley Region is made up of 10 municipalities including Medellín, the second-largest city in Colombia.
+It has a population of over 3.5 million, with 2.4 million in Medellín.
+The Municipality of Medellín joined the BEA in 2015 and the broader Aburrá Valley Region joined in 2017.
+Local BEA partners are coordinated by the Colombia Green Building Council (Consejo Colombiano de Construcción Sostenible – CCCS).